> For the complete documentation index, see llms.txt.

 Open the pull request in GitHub, review the exported files, and merge it into main.
 The skill reads only from main for import, so this merge step is required:

-Github Pull request with Wiz blueprint backup
+Github Pull request with all blueprints and actions backup

-Import configurations into target environment
+Import configurations into the target environment

 Expected result:

-• Cursor reads configuration files from main.
+• Port AI reads configuration files from main.

-• Cursor upserts each resource into port-target-env.
+• Port AI upserts each resource into the target environment.

-Skill availability in target environment
+Skill availability in the target environment

 Validate configuration sync

-Created Wiz blueprints in Port
+Created blueprints blueprints in Port

 By following these steps, you can confidently migrate Port configurations between environments.
 This approach ensures reliable versioning, easy recovery, and helps maintain consistency across your different Port instances.